-Cruciate ligament injury may well be better termed, "cruciate ligament disease."
+Cruciate ligament injury may be better termed, "cruciate ligament disease."
 That's because veterinary scholars don't yet understand the true nature of this problem.
-In this very common disease process, the ligament that primarily serves to stabilize the knee joint breaks down (tears) or completely ruptures.
-This can occur with a sudden movement, as in a frisbee-dog, fast turn in the park--or via slow degeneration over time.
+With cruciate ligament dog injuries, a common disease process, the ligament that primarily stabilizes the knee joint breaks down (tears) or completely ruptures.
+This can occur with a sudden movement, as in a frisbee dog, fast turn in the park--or via slow degradation over time.

-With a sudden (acute) injury, the dog was completely normal before the occurrence that let him to three-leg it home from the park.
+With a sudden (acute) injury, the dog was completely normal before the occurrence, which let him three-leg it home from the park.
 In the more common (chronic), slow-burn kind of ligament degeneration, symptoms may appear overnight or after a rough day out and about.
 But it's most likely been coming on for some time.
-In fact, most dogs with a cruciate ligament “injury” will display some evidence––minimal though it may be––of knee problems in the veterinary exam room before the average owner ever notices anything.
+Most cruciate ligament injuries in dogs will cause them to display some evidence - minimal though it may be - of knee problems in the veterinary exam room before the average owner notices anything.
 Sometimes, both knees are affected--usually one more than another.

-The cause of this problem?
+But what’s the cause of cruciate ligament tear dog injuries?
 It's mostly genetic, we believe, though new studies are starting to favor the possibility of early spaying and neutering as a possible risk factor.

-Acute cruciate ligament injury can be suddenly painful.
-But that pain and limping usually subside over a few days’ time.
-Chronic cruciate ligament injury, on the other hand, will by slowly painful as the pet's body starts to lay down new bone to stabilize the ailing, painful knee joint.
-This is called arthritis (or, more appropriately, osteoarthritis) and its goal is to keep the knee from moving in a painful way.
+An acute dog cruciate ligament injury can be suddenly painful.
+But that pain and limping usually subside over a few days.
+On the other hand, chronic dog cruciate ligament tear injuries will be slowly painful as the pet's body starts to lay down new bone to stabilize the ailing, painful knee joint.
+This is called arthritis (or, more appropriately, osteoarthritis), and its goal is to keep the knee from moving painfully.

 Nonetheless, its presence leads ultimately to more pain, muscle loss over the affected knee's thigh--and, eventually, limping and difficulty rising.

-Giant, large and small breed dogs with medial patellar luxations (MPLs) are most often affected, but larger, mixed breed dogs and felines are not immune either.
+Giant, large, and small breeds with medial patellar luxations (MPLs) are most often affected by a cruciate ligament injury in dogs, but larger, mixed-breed dogs and felines are not immune either.
 It is, however, considered rare in cats.
 The risk of CCL rupture is higher in certain breeds, such as:

 Clearly, some breeds are far more prone to cruciate ligament injury/disease than others.
 In my experience, most clients are in denial about their pets' affected knees, especially when pain is not yet obvious to them.
-That's because pets don't show pain the same way we humans do.
-The kind of verbal complaints so common to humans just don’t apply to our infinitely more stoic pets.
+That's because pets don't show pain as humans do.
+The kind of verbal complaints common to humans doesn't apply to our infinitely more stoic pets.
 But observant veterinarians will be able to identify a problem before owners do.
 After all, that's what veterinarians are there for, right?